Philip Roth: Influences and themes

 While Roth's fiction has strong autobiographical influences, it also incorporates social commentary and political satire, most obviously in Our Gang and Operation Shylock.
 From the 1990s on, Roth's fiction often combined autobiographical elements with retrospective dramatizations of postwar American life.
 Roth described American Pastoral and the two following novels as a loosely connected "American trilogy".
 Each of these novels treats aspects of the postwar era against the backdrop of the nostalgically remembered Jewish American childhood of Nathan Zuckerman, in which the experience of life on the American home front during the Second World War features prominently.
 American Pastoral looks at the legacy of the 1960s, as Swede Levov's daughter becomes an antiwar terrorist.
 I Married a Communist (1998), in which radio actor Ira Ringold is revealed as a communist sympathizer, is set in the McCarthy era.
 The Human Stain, in which classics professor Coleman Silk's secret history is revealed, explores identity politics in the late 1990s.

 In much of Roth's fiction, the 1940s, comprising Roth's and Zuckerman's childhood, mark a high point of American idealism and social cohesion.
 A more satirical treatment of the patriotism and idealism of the war years is evident in Roth's comic novels, such as Portnoy's Complaint and Sabbath's Theater.
-In The Plot Against America, the alternate history of the war years dramatizes the prevalence of anti-Semitism and racism in America at the time, despite the promotion of increasingly influential anti-racist ideals during the war.
+In The Plot Against America, the alternate history of the war years dramatizes the prevalence of antisemitism and racism in America at the time, despite the promotion of increasingly influential anti-racist ideals during the war.
 In his fiction, Roth portrayed the 1940s, and the New Deal era of the 1930s that preceded it, as a heroic phase in American history.
 A sense of frustration with social and political developments in the United States since the 1940s is palpable in the American trilogy and Exit Ghost, but had already been present in Roth's earlier works that contained political and social satire, such as Our Gang and The Great American Novel.
 Writing about the latter, Hermione Lee points to the sense of disillusionment with "the American Dream" in Roth's fiction: "The mythic words on which Roth's generation was brought up—winning, patriotism, gamesmanship—are desanctified; greed, fear, racism, and political ambition are disclosed as the motive forces behind the 'all-American ideals'."
 Although Roth's writings often explored the Jewish experience in America, Roth rejected being labeled a Jewish American writer.
 "It's not a question that interests me.
 I know exactly what it means to be Jewish and it's really not interesting," he told the Guardian newspaper in 2005.
 "I'm an American."